-Any purchase that meet the criteria of equipment outlined above (including IT Equipment) will be tagged by the Property Office staff, or by arrangement with a department.
+Any purchase that meet the criteria of equipment (including IT Equipment) will be tagged by the Property Office staff, or by arrangement with a department.

 - Equipment items that are attached to a building or structure are considered fixed equipment and are no longer movable.
-As such, these items are treated as fixtures, or building/land improvement that do not require tagging.
+As such, these items are treated as fixtures, or building/land improvement that do not require tagging or tracking (Inventory).
 Examples include window air conditioning, water heaters, ceiling projectors, large wall or ceiling mounted TVs, antennas, fume hoods, dishwashers, security cameras, internal components like motors, IT switches, etc...

 - Equipment too small, sensitive, or impractical to tag.
 These are often found in research and high-tech areas.

 All tagged equipment is recorded in the Asset Management system.
 Inventory observations may be conducted by Property Office staff or by department equipment coordinators.
 Select departments with highly centralized IT functions will be responsible for tagging, recording and tracking their computers.
 Highly centralized functions include; purchasing, central receiving, loading application software, maintaining equipment, and maintaining an equipment tracking database.

 Departments order equipment items as allowed in their budgets.
 When an item is ordered, a Purchase Order is generated with a specified equipment account code assigned to it.
 A list of Equipment account codes are available at

 The account code identifies the purchase as equipment.
 The same equipment account code should be used for costs related to shipping, setup, in-transit insurance and any other related parts or component units.